Kennel vs. In-Home Boarding: Which is Right for Your Dog?

 Traditional Kennels: Kennels are commercial facilities designed to house many dogs at once.
 They typically feature rows of runs or cages, concrete floors for easy cleaning, and separate play areas.
 While reputable kennels are safe and secure, the environment can be loud, industrial, and overwhelming for some dogs.

-In-Home Boarding: In-home boarding, like what we offer at Ruh-Roh Retreat, takes place in a real home.
+In-Home Boarding: In-home boarding, like the services found on Ruh-Roh Retreat, takes place in a real home.
 Your dog sleeps in a living room or bedroom, has access to a backyard, and enjoys the comforts of a household environment.

 - Pros: Quieter, smells like home, softer surfaces (couches, rugs), and less sensory overload.